Get in touch with us

 Train

-Portugal has a large railway network that spans practically the whole country, making travel between the cities quite economical, extremely convenient, and oftentimes very scenic thanks to all the greenery we see when traveling from city to city.
-Trains connect famous tourist destinations including Lisbon, Faro, Lagos, Porto, and Figueira da Foz, while international links run to Paris and Madrid.
+Portugal has a large railway network that spans practically the whole country, making travel between the cities very economical, extremely convenient, and oftentimes very scenic, thanks to all the greenery we see when travelling from city to city.
+Trains connect famous tourist destinations Lisbon, Faro, Lagos, Porto, and Figueira da Foz, while international links run to Paris and Madrid.

 In January 2024, the Portuguese Government announced a new High-Speed Rail Line between Porto (Campanhã station) and Lisbon (Oriente station), with an extension of approximately 290 km.
 The new line will ensure a direct travel time between the two cities of 1 hour and 15 minutes and a significantly increased railway capacity along this corridor.

-The project will significantly amplify the railway capacity in this important corridor.
 Developing in multiple stages and originating from Porto, the initial phase is anticipated to conclude between Porto and the city of Soure by 2028.
-Subsequently, Phase 2, linking Soure to Carregado station, is anticipated to be finalized by the end of 2030.
-Phase 3, extending from Carregado to Lisbon-Oriente Station, will follow after 2030.
-Prioritizing seamless integration with existing rail networks, this new line will serve both upcoming high-speed trains and current long-distance services, assuring heightened connectivity and shortened travel durations.
+Subsequently, phase 2, linking Soure to Carregado station, is scheduled to be finalised by the end of 2030.
+Phase 3, extending from Carregado to Lisbon-Oriente Station, will be carried out until 2030.
+Prioritising seamless integration with existing rail networks, this new line will serve both upcoming high-speed trains and current long-distance services, assuring heightened connectivity and shortened travel durations.

 The initiative shows Portugal's dedication to modernising its rail infrastructure, fostering a more interconnected and efficient future.
 CP (Comboios de Portugal) is the country's largest railway operator, operating four main categories of long-distance service (international trains not included):